hollasch/LSON/README.md

 3. String quoting is optional when unnecessary.
 4. Special values are handled seamlessly (_e.g._ NaN, infinity, undefined, 0xfffe, #ff8800).
 5. LSON supports templated objects (structures).

-### Special Values

-Of particular significance is item 4 above, relating to special values.
-JSON defines several special
-values: `true`, `false`, `null` and numbers.
-Numbers are a _subset_ of legal JavaScript (the “J” in JSON) representations.
-They lack, for example, numbers of the form ".12", where JSON requires a leading zero.
-In addition, the IEEE special values `NaN` and `Infinity` are unsupported.
-Other JavaScript values, such as `0x77` and `undefined` are also lacking.

-The elegance of JSON, however, has been an immediate and very successful hit with data interchange for all kinds of situations.
-In this sense, it's as useful for Python or C++ as it is for JavaScript.
-Given this, however,  what to do about Python's `None`, CSS's `#23ec98`, C++'s `0xfffe` or Scala's `Any`?
-The temptation for those who wish to expand on JSON is to formalize these values, usually starting with additional JavaScript values.

-LSON takes a different approach.
-Instead of adding additional value types, LSON handles all of them as simple strings.
-This approach provides implicit support for any and all special value types where it makes sense – the encoders and decoders decide.

-For example, a decoder may encounter the LSON string value `"#ff7e22"`.
-If a C++ decoder encounters this value, it treats is as a C++ string with that value.
-A CSS decoder, however, _might_ parse this string as a color, with value `rgb(255,126,34)`.
-Or it might not.
-It's really not the job of the serialization protocol to determine utility.
-Note, however, what happens on re-serialization: the C++ encoder writes the value back out as string `"#ff7e22"`, and the CSS encoder writes it back out as value `"#ff7e22"` as well.
-If the value is transformed, then it's written out according to the application's needs.
-It's not up to the serialization format to dictate usage.

 Example LSON